mkiol/GNotifier/README.md

 # GNotifier

-Add-on for Firefox and Thunderbird.
-Replaces built-in notifications with the OS native notifications.
-It supports most Linux Desktop Environments, Windows 8.1 & 10.
+Add-on for Thunderbird.
+Replaces built-in notifications with the OS native notifications.<br>
+It supports most Linux Desktop Environments and Windows 8.1/10.

 ## Changelog